 RYTHM Foundation is an advocate for an inclusive educational environment that allows children of all abilities, equal access to quality education.
-Taarana was established in Malaysia in 2011 when the Foundation identified a dire need for resources and support for children with special learning needs, and their families.
+Taarana was established in Malaysia when the Foundation identified a dire need for resources and support for children with special learning needs, and their families.
 Through our work with Taarana, we hope not just to raise awareness about the importance of special needs education, but also help change attitudes and practices associated with special children.
 RYTHM Foundation is proud to contribute to UN SDG 4 that strives to provide every child with equal access and opportunity to knowledge and learning to unlock their potential.

 We provide programmes suitable for all our students, understanding their strengths and weakness.
 Thus, each student follows and Individualized Educational Plan (IEP) that allows them to make progress at their own pace.

 Our early year programmes are based on intensive intervention model, which recognises the importance of early intervention.
 We also provide intermediate programmes which prepares our students both academically and functionally.
 Our academic programmes follow modified mainstream curriculum.
 Our prevocational programme trains students for independent living.

 By regularly getting involved and engaging with these children, we hope to help them make a smooth transition into society and be able to live meaningful lives.